 Funded by the SRHR policy framework of the Ministry of Foreign Affairs of the Netherlands, and coordinated by Plan Nederland, the alliance operates in seven countries: Ethiopia, Kenya, Malawi, Zambia, Mozambique, Pakistan and Indonesia.
-The alliance's research and awareness-raising activities are guided by five complementary pathways of change.
-All together, these pathways are expected to reduce child marriages, female genital mutilation, and teenage pregnancies.

 Main Role Rutgers

-Rutgers will play a main role in promoting engagement of boys and (young) men for gender transformative approaches, as well as the design of Comprehensive Sexuality Education (CSE) modules that address Child Marriage (CM), Teenage Pregnancies (TP) and Female Genital Mutilation / Cutting FGM / C. Furthermore we will play a role in lobby and advocacy.
+Rutgers plays a main role in promoting engagement of boys and (young) men for gender transformative approaches, as well as the design of Comprehensive Sexuality Education (CSE) modules that address Child Marriage (CM), Teenage Pregnancies (TP) and Female Genital Mutilation / Cutting FGM / C. Furthermore we will play a role in lobby and advocacy.

 Find out more about the Yes I Do programme in our corporate brochure